SHOPPING CART

 Obesity is described as a buildup of excess body fat.
 Since excess body weight and fat tend to go hand in hand, most overweight dogs will also have excess body fat.

 Obesity is the most common preventable condition in dogs in North America.
-Obesity affects approximately 25-30% of the dog population, with 40-45 percent of dogs aged 5-11 years old weighing more than average.
+Obesity affects approximately 25-30% of the dog population, with 40-45% of dogs aged 5-11 years old weighing more than average.

 Rib coverage is not only an effective measurement for determining whether or not your dog is overweight, but it is also simple to do at home.
 This is how your dog's ribs feel just below the shoulder blades if you keep your hand palm down and feel your knuckles with the flats of the opposite hand.
 It's also a good way to monitor your weight loss between official weigh-ins.

 Your veterinary health care team will give you an approximate ideal body weight to use as a goal, but it's also critical that they conduct daily body condition tests to ensure that you're making progress toward a healthy weight and condition.
-Most veterinary practices use a body condition rating system that ranges from 1 to 9 on a scale of 1 to 5 (The 1-9 scale is the most common with 5 being classified as normal).
+Most veterinary practices use a dog body condition scoring system that ranges from 1 to 9 with 5 being classified as ideal.

 Obesity and overweightness raise the likelihood of joint injury and, as a result, osteoarthritis (OA), which causes chronic pain.
-Osteoarthritis (also known as OA) is present in at least 20% of all dogs, regardless of their age.
+Osteoarthritis is present in at least 20% of all dogs, regardless of their age.

-Canine Cush is a veterinarian-formulated, 100% natural joint supplement for dogs that contains phytocannabinoids, egg shell membrane, boswellia and curcumin, among other high-quality ingredients.
-If you do some research, you'll probably find one of these four ingredients in most natural dog joint pain supplements.
+Canine Cush is a veterinarian-formulated, 100% natural joint supplement for dogs that contains phytocannabinoids, eggshell membrane, boswellia and curcumin.
+If you do some research (or continue reading our blog), you'll probably find one of these four ingredients in most natural dog joint pain supplements.
 But, they are often found apart from one another, rather than in one all-natural supplement.

 "This is the exact cause of cancer."
 No one can make this statement with certainty.
 Obesity may be one of the many factors leading to cancer in our dogs, but researchers aren't exactly why.
 But, there is a solid hypothesis as to why obese dogs are more vulnerable to cancer.